Only 3 Left

 Browse all of our large garden trees.

 Elms naturally love a moist, fertile soil close to a water source.
-But they were also widespread street trees, so they will grow in pretty much anything, and are practically immune to urban pollution.
+But they were also widespread street trees, so they'll grow in pretty much anything, and are practically immune to urban pollution.

-Growth rate will be a bit disappointing on chalky soil, but as long as it has plenty of sun and mulch it will get there eventually!
+Growth rate will be a bit disappointing on chalky soil, but as long as it has plenty of sun and mulch it'll get there eventually!

 In dry soils, Elms need extra help to establish:

-To our surprise, we could not find any Dutch Elm Disease studies that included either 'Wredei' or its parent, 'Dampieri'.
+To our surprise, we couldn't find any Dutch Elm Disease studies that included either 'Wredei' or its parent, 'Dampieri'.

-The RHS cautiously states that it is "said to be more resistant than many other elm species", and the International Dendrology Society somewhat ambiguously says "it proved very resistant to the first outbreak", with no mention of subsequent outbreaks.
+The RHS cautiously states that it's "said to be more resistant than many other elm species", and the International Dendrology Society somewhat ambiguously says "it proved very resistant to the first outbreak", with no mention of subsequent outbreaks.